aeternity/AEXs/AEXS/aex-2.md

       - `src`: The path to the image file.
 This field MUST NOT be a relative URL and MUST be an absolute URL.
     - `network`: Network id used by the wallet

-- `aepp.subscribe.address`: request the wallet to get or subscribe to address changes.
+- `address.subscribe`: request the wallet to get or subscribe to address changes.
 This method MUST return only if the aepp is successfully subscribed else it MUST throw the appropriate error.

     **Parameters**